Mars Hill Forum #70, October 13, 2002

 C.S.
 Lewis speaks of “the good infection” of the Gospel, rooted in the parable of Matthew 13:33.
 What infects what?
 Does love infect and poison the power of hate?
 Or vice versa?
 Do we, in the ministry of the Gospel, infect the world with the Good News, or do we infect it with the bad news of hate versus hate?
 In Romans 12, Paul shows how it is that love defines hate.
 He says: “Love must be sincere.
 Hate was is evil; cling to what is good” (v.9).

-How is it possible for Mr. Phelps to obey this Scripture, to do what is right in the eyes of everybody, to live at peace with everyone, or to show love to his enemies?
+How is it possible for Mr. Phelps to honor this Scripture, do what is right in the eyes of everybody, to live at peace with everyone, or to show love to his enemies?
 Is he not defeated already, being overcome by evil?

 Where does biblical preaching start?
 Is it with creation, sin or redemption?
 If we start with redemption, and do not define the depths and consequences of sin, we give false comfort.
 If we start with sin, and seek to scare the hell out of people, then we give false warning, for no prior goodness has been defined.
 We must start with the order of creation, so that as the height of its goodness is grasped, the depth of the fall can be understood, and the hope of redemption’s height can be embraced.
 When Paul addressed the pagan philosophers of Athens in Acts 17, he started with the order of creation, not with its reversal.
 Thus a third question: Does hope define fear, or does fear define hope?